 The Single Species Action Plan for the White-headed Duck Oxyura leucocephala has been initiated as a joint initiative of AEWA, CMS and the European Commission.
 Initially, the plan was foreseen to be a EU plan only, but with the support and the legal framework of AEWA and CMS it was extended to cover the global range of the species.
-The drafting of the plan has been contracted out to BirdLife International and has been compiled by experts on the species from several organisations: Baz Hughes & James Robinson (WWT, UK), Andy Green (Biological Station Donana, Spain) and David Li & Taej Mundkur (Wetlands International-Asia)
+The drafting of the plan was carried out by BirdLife International and has been compiled by experts on the species from several organisations: Baz Hughes (WWT, UK) & James Robinson (RSPB, UK), Andy Green (Biological Station Donana, Spain) and David Li & Taej Mundkur (Wetlands International-Asia)